 Syringodea concolor (Baker) M.P.de Vos, syn.
 Syringodea bicolor var. concolor Baker, is found in the Great Karoo.
 It has pale violet to pale lilac to almost white long-tubed flowers that are darker violet in the throat and do not have a yellow throat.
 Photos by Cameron McMaster.

 Syringodea longituba (Klatt) Kuntze has blue-violet flowers with a white or yellow center and blooms fall to early winter.
 The five to eight leaves are filiform with a dorsal often twisted groove.
 It grows on sandstone and shale flats and slopes in the winter rainfall area.
-The first two photos by Mark Mazer.
-The last photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.
+The first two photos weres taken by Alan Horstmann.
+The third and fourth photos were taken by Mark Mazer.
+The last photo is from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.

 Syringodea saxatilis M.P.de Vos is another rare plant from the Little Karoo that flowers in early winter and occurs in stony hills in washes among quartzite.
 Growing from 4 to 8 cm, it has a single falcate, mostly channeled leaf and lilac-violet flowers.
 Photo from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.